-- Enrollment in a 200-level course that relates to the internship
+- Enroll in a 200-level course that relates to the internship

-- Minimum of 200 hours of work with the sponsoring organization
+- Work a minimum of 200 hours of work with the sponsoring organization

-- Final evaluations from site supervisor and ENVS Faculty evaluator
+- Submit final evaluations from site supervisor and ENVS Faculty evaluator

-- Final paper documenting and evaluating personal internship experience submitted to Faculty advisor
+- Submit final report documenting and evaluating personal internship experience submitted to Faculty advisor

-- 1 credits: Submit a capstone internship proposal and receive approval
+- 1 credit registered for submission of a capstone internship proposal

 IF YOU ARE A PART-TIME STUDENT, FINAL CAPSTONE CREDITS MAY RESULT IN NEW TUITION CHARGES.
 PLEASE PLAN ACCORDINGLY OR ASK STUDENT FINANCIAL SERVICES BEFORE GOING PART-TIME WHAT THE COST OF COMPLETING YOUR CAPSTONE WORK WILL BE.

-Once a student has registered for a total of six credits, the student will have to have all aspects, as described above, completed by the end of that semester.
-If a student does not complete this work, the student will have to dis-enroll from the appropriate number of credits and then add it to the semester in which the work is completed.
+Once a student has registered for a total of six credits, the student will have to complete all aspects, as described above, of their capstone by the end of that semester.
+If a student does not complete this work, the student will have to dis-enroll from the appropriate number of credits and add them to the semester in which the work is completed.